 - Be available to students and instructors for 10 hours per week in the office (apart from teaching), between the hours of 8-5

 Position & Benefits:

-To apply please submit cover letter, resume, reference information and salary expectations to HR0714firstname.lastname@example.org.
+To apply please submit cover letter and resume to email@example.com.

-To enrich education through diversity, Drew University is an AA/EOE.
-In accordance with Department of Homeland Security regulations, successful applicant must be authorized to work in the United States.
+To enrich education through diversity, Drew University is an Affirmative Action/Equal Opportunity Employer.
+In accordance with Department of Homeland Security regulations, successful candidate must be authorized to work in the United States.
 This position is subject to a background check.